wilsonmar/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

    Rather than coding to click specific items, this activity is often specified by a file with the test program iterates through.

 3. <strong>Register</strong> to see how many the system can accommodate when the system is widely announced to the public.
+How many new users can jump in at once without the system degrading?
+That answer informs the throttling of publicity so new people come in at a pattern the system can accomodate.

    QUESTION: j2ee is the default user?
 What's the password?